 We travelled to the States for three weeks and breastfeeding was such a help!
 My son was content on the flight and nursing was done as and when needed.
 We stayed in San Francisco, San Diego and Los Angeles with friends and family and drove considerably.

 Breastfeeding was really “meals-on-the-go” and was valuable especially when we were on the road, or if on a particular day when I do not have access to cooking facilities.

 Organic fruit was readily available and we fed purees and mashed food as part of the diet, with breastfeeding making up half his diet.
 Personally, this phase was good for travelling – at least I don’t have to cook his meals yet.

 2nd to 3rd year: Weaning

 I had completed my further studies and was initially going into church work but due to lack of vacancy, I returned to the clinical field full-time.
-It was unexpected and I had a short turn-around 1-2 months prior starting work and putting him in childcare.
+It was unexpected and I had a short turn-around 1-2 months before starting work and putting him in childcare.

 Fresh milk was introduced on top of breastfeeding.
 He took fresh milk in school, while I still did night nursing.

-It worked well for us, as fresh milk, childcare and my full time work were already a series of transitions, I did not want to suddenly stop nursing altogether.
+It worked well for us, as fresh milk, childcare and my full-time work were already a series of transitions, I did not want to suddenly stop nursing altogether.

 What Makes Breastfeeding Challenging